Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 For Netflix bingers like me, this title is not just about deep linking but also a quick reference to Netflix’s most-watched series this season – 13 Reasons Why.
-The reason I took the effort and your time to explain the reference is because this post is a result of something Netflix did to me, a week ago.
+The reason I took the effort and your time to explain the reference is because this post is a result of something Netflix did to me.

 A week ago, I got one of those emails from Netflix about how I had left a show mid-way and if I would like to continue watching it.
-I was bored -doing nothing- so I opened the mail and clicked on the show named ’13 Reasons Why’.
-The link did not just take me to the homepage of Netflix, nor did it just launch the app on my phone.
+I was bored -doing nothing- so I opened the mail and clicked on the show named ’13 Reasons Why.’
+The link didn’t just take me to the homepage of Netflix, nor did it just launch the app on my phone.
 It triggered the app to open the player and start playing the show from the exact point, where I left watching.

 Deep links are links which take you to a designated piece of content, directly.
 Deep links are used to direct traffic to a certain page without leaving the user journey at the discretion of the user by trusting their navigation on a website or mobile app.

 Deep links exist in both websites and mobile apps.

 Deep links on the web are so common that they aren’t even called by that name.
 They are called by the more commonplace name – direct links.
 They are an extension of the website URL, which takes you to a specific page hosted on the website’s domain.
 For example, our website’s URL is https://clevertap.com/ , which will take you to the homepage of our website.
 You can then choose to navigate to our other pages from there.
-But if I provide you with a deep link – https://clevertap.com/features/ , it takes you to the ‘features’ page, directly, which I think you should totally check out.
+But if I provide you with a deep link – https://clevertap.com/features/ , it takes you to the ‘features’ page directly (and you should totally check it out).

 Instead of URLs, mobile apps operate on URIs or Uniform Resource Identifier.
 A mobile app deep link can trigger a pre-installed mobile app or take you to a particular screen inside the mobile app.